|||

 Your applications can connect into one or more topics, publish new events and/or consume the events sequentially.
 These events could be simple notifications of actions or they could carry state changes, allowing each service to maintain its own dataset.

-There are a whole bunch of other benefits to using an event stream (like Kafka) that Heroku Developer Advocate, Chris Castle, and I covered in our talk at Dreamforce 2017 – check out the recording here.
+There are a whole bunch of other benefits to using an event stream (like Kafka) that Heroku Developer Advocate, Chris Castle, and I covered in our talk at Dreamforce 2017.

 What Are Our Steps to Migrating to Kafka-driven Services?